aospapp/aosp/external/curl/docs/BUGS.md

 ## Not reproducible

- For problems that we cannot reproduce and cannot understand even after having gotten all the info we need and having studied the source code over again, are really hard to solve so then we may require further work from you who actually see or experience the problem.
+ We may require further work from you who actually see or experience the problem if we cannot reproduce it and cannot understand it even after having gotten all the info we need and having studied the source code over again.

 ## Unresponsive

- If the problem have not been understood or reproduced, and there's nobody responding to follow-up questions or questions asking for clarifications or for discussing possible ways to move forward with the task, we take that as a strong suggestion that the bug is not important.
+ If the problem have not been understood or reproduced, and there is nobody responding to follow-up questions or questions asking for clarifications or for discussing possible ways to move forward with the task, we take that as a strong suggestion that the bug is unimportant.

  Unimportant issues will be closed as inactive sooner or later as they cannot be fixed.
 The inactivity period (waiting for responses) should not be shorter